kwan22/consistency/science.md

 ## Half-gravity

   <img src="./media/science/3a_demo.png" width="480"/>  <img src="./media/science/7b_heart_demo_crop.png" width="480"/> <br>
-  > Half-gravity can be either helpful or harmful for precise vertical alignment.
+  > Half-gravity can be either helpful or harmful for precise vertical positioning.

 Half-gravity can expand convergence by extending the duration Madeline exists at a given y-position.
 This typically manifests in line-ups with max-height jumps, e.g. 3a shaft demo and a whole class of demos out of a max height hyper.
 Certain actions and interactions apply autojump as well, that act as if we are holding jump to give us half-grav whether we want to or not.
 Fundamentally, half-gravity can improve frame-windows by keeping us in the same y-position for an extended period of time.
 On the other hand, half-gravity can be detrimental sometimes, by introducing deadframes on some strats, or more fundamentally, adding unnecessary airtime.
 [Avoiding half-gravity can also be convergent](https://www.youtube.com/watch?v=82gpR9rozdE), where releasing jump on different frames gives the exact same trajectory if timed correctly.
 A good deal of RTA movement optimization comes from putting yourself in a position to enjoy the luxury of a convergent jump release timing.
 For a speedrunner's perspective, the main takeaway is "just hold jump" to use half-gravity, or "find the 6f+ jump release window" to avoid half-gravity.